 Just like many side effects of skin ailments, it is worth doing all you can to prevent things like age spots from forming in the first place.
 So, if you’re yet to get any or only have a few and would like to stop any more from developing if you can cover up!

-Sun exposure is the primary cause for liver spots, so if you find yourself out in the sun a lot for work, wear a high SPF and reapply it frequently.
+Sun exposure is the primary cause of liver spots, so if you find yourself out in the sun a lot for work, wear a high SPF and reapply it frequently.
 If you enjoy spending time in the garden or even laying out, do the same.
 It’s essential to protect your skin to keep these nasty spots away.

 If you’re asking yourself how to remove age spots, this is the perfect place to begin.
 It’s also a good idea for health reasons too!